 The conclusion of our XM.com review

 XM.com is a popular broker of choice for traders of all levels and we can understand why.
 The fees are very low, the educational centre is top-notch and real trading is possible from only $5.
-The only disadvantage we see is that the number of cryptocurrencies is not as good as at Plus500 or IQ Option.
+The only disadvantage we see is that the company no longer support cryptocurrency trading.
 That said, XM.com is definitely one to keep an eye on.